Social Emotional Learning

-Social and Emotional Learning, known as SEL, is an integral part of education at Lab.
-SEL is essentially the process of developing social and emotional skills in the context of a safe, caring, well-managed, and engaging learning environment.
+Social Emotional Learning, known as SEL, is an integral part of education at Lab.
+SEL is essentially the process of developing Social and Emotional skills in the context of a safe, caring, well-managed, and engaging learning environment.
 It is the deliberate school-wide and classroom reinforcement of the following skills and attitudes:

 An important component of the success of SEL is a positive classroom environment.
 Teachers work in a multitude of ways to create this environment ranging from the enthusiasm they show for their subject to encouraging students not to be intimidated by challenging content or the abilities of other students.
-Further, teachers are encouraged to use their leverage in positive ways, reminding students that learning is a process that takes time but by the same token, expressing disappointment or concern when work is not completed.
+Further, teachers are encouraged to use their leverage in positive ways, reminding students that learning is a process that takes time.